-With a signed physician order, Parkview Wabash Hospital will provide outpatient services for Authorized Practitioners as described below:
+With a signed physician order, Parkview Huntington Hospital will provide outpatient services for Authorized Practitioners as described below:

 "Authorized Practitioner" means a healthcare provider holding a current unrestricted State license whose scope of practice provides for ordering the specific test or procedure in question.
-This provider requires the approval of Parkview Health and must supply the following information: full name, suffix, specialty or discipline, office address, telephone or fax number, health professional license number, and, if applicable, DEA, CSR and UPIN number.
-In addition to this information, mid-levels (NPs, PAs Certified Midwives) must provide the name of their and collaborating physician sponsoring and the or contact information for that sponsoring or collaborating physician.
+This provider requires the approval of Parkview Health and must supply the following information: full name, suffix, specialty or discipline, office address, telephone or fax number, health professional license number, and, if applicable, DEA/CSR and UPIN number.
+In addition to this information, mid-levels (NPs, PAs and Certified Midwives) must provide the name of their sponsoring or collaborating physician and the contact information for that sponsoring or collaborating physician.
 This information must be provided to Parkview Hospital Medical Staff Services (see bulletin board "Medical Staff"; form "Request Prac ID#").
-License verification and Medicare/Medicaid sanction checks will be performed.
-Requested testing will be performed, but the diagnostic results withheld until the required information is provided.
-If the results reveal a critical lab value or test result, the results will not be withheld.
-The elements of a complete order would include: 1) Patient's full name; 2) Order date; 3) Diagnosis; 4) Services to be performed; 5) Signature.
+License verification and Medicare/Medicaid sanction checks will be performed, but the results withheld until the required information is provided.
+If the results reveal a critical lab value, the results will not be withheld.

+The elements of a complete order would include: 1) Patient's Full Name; 2) Order Date; 3) Diagnosis; 4) Services to be performed; 5) Signature.